CACHE- Custom Titanium Tubesets

 But it’s not the only custom tube in the Cache frame.

-Cache's custom frame tubesIn fact of the seven frame tubes (2 x top tube and 2 x down tube – more on these later on – seat tube, chain stay and seat stay), all are custom and most of them required completely new or modified production tooling.
+Cache's custom frame tubesIn fact of the seven frame tubes (top tubes, down tubes, seat tube, chain stay and seat stay), all are custom and most of them required completely new or modified production tooling.
 By completely controlling the shapes and thicknesses of our tubing, we were able to not only define the ride characteristics of the Cache, but also incorporate features that are not found on any other titanium frames in the market.
-Particular attention was paid to cable routing allowing for super clean and efficient internal and external cable routing options.
+Particular attention was paid to cable routing allowing for super clean and efficient internal and external cable routing options

 This is especially obvious in the chainstays where the cross-section changes from a classic oval shape near the BB and tire, to trapezoidal at the dropouts.
 This was done for two reasons: it increases the weldable area for the flat mount disc brake mounts next to the non-drive side dropout and it provides an angled surface for the rear derailleur cable to exit the chain stay slightly away from the frame.
 This allows the rear derailleur cable to avoid the chain and naturally goes around the drive side dropout to interface with the rear derailleur.